-STD PLS MOM FLW Enter an output number to display this option.
+Enter an output number to display this option.
 This option allows you to assign an output action to the output.
 A description of the available output actions follows:

-STD (steady): The output is turned on and remains on until the area is disarmed or an output cutoff time expires.
+STD (steady): The output is turned on and remains on until the area is disarmed, an output cutoff time expires, or the output is reset from the keypad user menu.

-PLS (pulse): The output alternates one second on, one second off until the area is disarmed or an output cutoff time expires.
+PLS (pulse): The output alternates one second on, one second off until the area is disarmed, an output cutoff time expires, or the output is reset from the keypad user menu.